Are Almonds Good in Pregnancy

 Risk of Allergies

-Almonds rank in one of the top nuts responsible for allergic reactions.
-It is good to be wary if you have a history of nut allergies or to talk to your fertility doctor before including almonds in your diet.
+It is wise to be cautious if you have a history of nut allergies, or to talk to your gynaecologist in best gynaecoiogy hospital before adding almonds to your diet.

 Digestive Discomfort